polkabana/kydera-codeplug/README.md

 Exprot/Import codeplug to/from CSV file

 But now you can only some manipulations (like change order or name) with zones and channels order.
-Main reason for this programm - change channels order in codeplug.
+Main reason for this program - change channels order in codeplug.
 Native CPS_DRS can't allow this, only add or del zones and channels.

 ## Usage